Banks offers Republican study roadmap

 We need to take a stand now and fight for individual freedom of speech before it’s too late.

-3. #CounterCCP: The Chinese Communist Party, and those who appease them in America, are the number one threat to worldwide freedom and democracy.
+3. #CounterCCP: The Chinese Communist Party, and those who appease them in America, are the No. 1 threat to worldwide freedom and democracy.

 Take one look at what’s happened in Hong Kong in the last 18 months to see what happens to a liberal democracy under the rule of Beijing.
 Western democracies must take this threat seriously and a hard stance toward China must be at the forefront of U.S. policy.